freenas/freenas-docs/userguide/storage.rst

 After an existing volume has been selected from the drop-down menu, drag and drop the desired disks and select the desired volume layout.
-For example, you can:

-* select an SSD with a volume layout of :guilabel:`Log (ZIL)` to add a log device to the ZFS pool.
-Selecting 2 SSDs will create a mirrored log device.

-* select an SSD with a volume layout of :guilabel:`Cache (L2ARC)` to add a cache device to the ZFS pool.

-* add additional disks to increase the capacity of the ZFS pool.
-The caveats to doing this are described below.
+For example, disks can be added to increase the capacity of the ZFS pool.
+See :ref:

 When adding disks to increase the capacity of a volume, ZFS supports the addition of virtual devices, known as vdevs, to an existing ZFS